 - Solve (Moving Forward)

 Workplace bias takes many forms, but the result is always the same.
 The common type of bias in the workplace is implicit, or unconscious.
-Unconscious bias can skew talents, performance review.
-It also affects who gets hired, promoted, and development.
+Unconscious bias can skew talents, performance reviews.
+It also affects who gets hired, promoted, and developed.